SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise5.md

 }
 ```

 3. Run the `update.php` file in your local PHP server or Codespaces environment.
-Verify that you can retrieve contact information, edit it, and update the details in the `contacts` table.
+Verify that you can retrieve contact information, edit it, and update the details in the `contact` table.
 4. Test the script with different contact IDs to ensure that the contact information can be updated successfully.
 5. Fix any issues or errors that may arise during testing.